jimmeryn/dotnet/README.md

 ### Dependencies and tools

-Make sure you've installed dotnet and that you have Oracle Explorer connected to your database.
+Make sure you've installed dotnet and that you have Oracle Explorer connected to your Oracle database.

 ### Connect to database